Why We Built a Transparent AI Firewall

 You can use the hosted version at promptguard.co—swap your base_url and you're done.

-Or clone the repo from GitHub, run docker-compose up, and have the entire stack running in your VPC in five minutes.
+Enterprise customers can self-host the entire stack in their VPC — contact sales@promptguard.co for access.
 No data leaves your infrastructure.
 We never see your prompts.

 If your AI application has users, it has an attack surface.
 The question isn't whether to add security—it's whether your security layer will explain itself when things go wrong.